DoubleARon96/p5-gym-session-plans/README.md

 Happy coding!

-### Home Page
+# Home Page

-# Breife description
+### Brief description
-the home page is aimed to welcome new people to the app/site so they understand what we as the developers can previde the user
+the home page is aimed to welcome new people to the app/site so they understand what we as the developers can provide the user.

-# Plans
+### Plans
 ![home page plan ](assets/readme-images/home-page-plan.jpg)
 ![image of data plan ](assets/readme-images/home-data-plan.png)

-# Thoughts
+### Thoughts
 this is a basic model i set up thinking that it would be nice to be able to edit for super users but i thought if i keep it to only one and make it so only devs and the client can change.

 i also made it so its crud function is only to be updated so its easy to track and make sure not to much writing is on the home.